all projects

 2023

-The war of aggression against Ukraine embarked upon by Russia in February 2022, has given the German government cause to reassess Germany’s energy and security situation.
+The war against Ukraine embarked upon by Russia in February 2022, has given the German government cause to reassess Germany’s energy and security situation.
 A diversification of gas supply sources and greater independence from Russia will be required to ensure the security of the energy supply.
 Liquefied natural gas (LNG) from the USA and Qatar plays a crucial role in this.

 Equally, in accordance with climate targets, the Federal Government is seeking to limit the use of fossil fuels.
 It then begs the question: How much LNG is enough?